chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 There are probably plenty of variations on this too, but I've gone with the bare minimum, and you can choose to add bits as you need/want.

 Now I usually cook the wings on the braai, but the oven will do just as well.
-For the braai method, you want to offset your coals and cook the wings indirect with the braai covered, you will need around 230&deg;C for 30mins, to get the wings crispy.
-Shuffle the wings halfway so they dont stick, same method as the oven, to get that all round cook/colour to them.
-You just dont want to keep opening the lid too often or you will lose the heat and miss the crisp.
+For the braai method, you want to offset your coals and cook the wings indirectly with the braai covered, you will need around 230&deg;C for 30mins, to get the wings crispy.
+Shuffle the wings halfway so they don't stick, same method as the oven, to get that all round cook/colour to them.
+You just don't want to keep opening the lid too often or you will lose the heat and miss the crisp.

 The Blue Cheese Dipping Sauce is optional, not everyone enjoys blue cheese, but if you do, this will be great.